matrix-org/synapse/docs/usage/configuration/config_documentation.md

 `resources`: Only valid for an 'http' listener.
 A list of resources to host on this port.
 Options for each resource are:

-`names`: a list of names of HTTP resources.
+* `names`: a list of names of HTTP resources.
 See below for a list of valid resource names.

-&nbsp;&nbsp;&nbsp;&nbsp;`compress`: set to true to enable HTTP compression for this resource.
+* `compress`: set to true to enable HTTP compression for this resource.

-&nbsp;&nbsp;&nbsp;&nbsp;`additional_resources`: Only valid for an 'http' listener.
+`additional_resources`: Only valid for an 'http' listener.
 A map of additional endpoints which should be loaded via dynamic modules.

 Valid resource names are: